眾生無邊誓願度

 The Profound Yogācāra Meaning of the Diamond Sutra (Part 19)

-The Buddha said that Bodhisattva Mahāsattvas should subdue their minds in this way.
-The mind that can be subdued must be the delusive mind.
-The true mind never gives rise to thoughts; it has no perceptions or ideas, does not cling to the three realms or the six dusts, and does not create physical, verbal, or mental actions.
-It is pure and free from afflictions, therefore there is no need to subdue it.
-However, the delusive mind—comprising the eye-consciousness, ear-consciousness, nose-consciousness, tongue-consciousness, body-consciousness, mind-consciousness, and the mental faculty—constantly clings to the six dusts and all phenomena.
-It gives rise to thoughts and mental activities, harboring immeasurable perceptions, opinions, and views.
-The view of self and attachment to self, as well as the view of phenomena and attachment to phenomena, are extremely intense.
-Physical, verbal, and mental actions correspond with greed, hatred, and delusion.
-Thus, it is necessary to subdue this mind, eradicate ignorance, and give rise to the virtuous function of wisdom.
+The Buddha stated that Bodhisattva Mahasattvas should subdue their minds in this manner.
+However, the mind that can be subdued must be the delusive mind.
+The true mind has never given rise to thoughts; it possesses no knowledge, views, or ideas.
+It does not cling to the objects of the three realms or the six dusts, nor does it create actions of body, speech, or mind.
+It is pure and free from afflictions; therefore, there is no need to subdue it.
+In contrast, the delusive mind—comprising the visual consciousness, auditory consciousness, olfactory consciousness, gustatory consciousness, tactile consciousness, mental consciousness, and the mental faculty—constantly clings to the myriad phenomena of the six dusts.
+It gives rise to thoughts and impulses, harboring immeasurable knowledge, views, opinions, and perspectives.
+The views and attachments to self and phenomena are intensely fervent, while actions of body, speech, and mind correspond with greed, hatred, and delusion.
+Thus, it must be subdued to eradicate ignorance and give rise to the virtuous function of wisdom.

 ——Master Sheng-Ru's Teachings